cjm96/WDM_GW_wavelets/docs/source/theory.rst

 The Discrete Wavelet Transform
 ------------------------------

-The WDM wavelets form a complete orthonormal basis for discretely sampled time series,
+The WDM wavelets form a complete orthonormal basis for real-valued, discretely sampled time series,

 .. math::

    x[k] = \sum_{n=0}^{N_t-1} \sum_{m=0}^{N_f-1} w_{nm} g_{nm}[k] .

-Here, :math:`x[k]` is the input time series, :math:`w_{nm}` are the wavelet coefficients, and :math:`g_{nm}[k]` are the WDM wavelet basis function.
+Here, :math:`x[k]` is the input time series, :math:`w_{nm}` are the wavelet coefficients, and :math:`g_{nm}[k]` are the WDM wavelet basis functions.

 An expression for the wavelet coefficients :math:`w_{nm}` can be derived by multiplying both sides of this equation by :math:`\delta t g_{n'm'}[k]`, summing over :math:`k`, and using the above orthonormality property to obtain